smbutterfield/ibmt17-18/_07-harmonic-functions/a2-ex-diaprogcirclefifths.md

 w:C:iii vi ii V I{% endcapture %}
 {% include abc-example.html number="4" abc=ex4 %}

 **Beyond the iii chord, the voice-leading runs into an issue with harmonic function.
-While it is possible to continue this pattern through these two chords, in tonal harmony, the IV and vii<sup>o</sup> chords actually function most often as if are extensions of the ii7 and V7 chords respectively.
+While it is possible to continue this pattern through these two chords, in tonal harmony, the IV and vii<sup>o</sup> chords actually function most often as if they are extensions of the ii<sup>7</sup> and V<sup>7</sup> chords respectively.
 Look at the following example to see voice-leading using both of these chords.
-The first measure uses the ii7 and V7 chords as part of a diatonic progression, but the second progression substitutes the IV for the ii<sup>7</sup> chord and the vii<sup>o</sup> chord for the V<sup>7</sup> chord.
+The first measure uses the ii<sup>7</sup> and V<sup>7</sup> chords as part of a diatonic progression, but the second progression substitutes the IV for the ii<sup>7</sup> chord and the vii<sup>o</sup> chord for the V<sup>7</sup> chord.
 After looking at this example, explain why IV and vii<sup>o</sup> function similarly to ii<sup>7</sup> and V<sup>7</sup>.**

-**Please note that to demonstrate how closely related these chords are, many voice-leading rules are being broken in this example -- most notably the parallel octaves between the soprano and bass between vii<sup>o</sup> and I. This is for a demo only, do not assume that this is good example of voice-leading for IV or vii<sup>o</sup>.
+*Please note that to demonstrate how closely related these chords are, many voice-leading rules are being broken in this example -- most notably the parallel octaves between the soprano and bass between vii<sup>o</sup> and I. This is for demonstration purposes only, do not assume that this good voice-leading for IV or vii<sup>o</sup>.*

 {% capture ex5 %}X:5
 T:Adding the IV and viio chords